spothero/be-code-challenge/README.md

 - Rates will not span multiple days

 ### Application startup
 Rates are specified by a JSON file to be automatically loaded on start of the application.
 The format of this file is the same JSON structure that can be submitted to the `rates` endpoint.
+The values for these rates can be found in the `Sample JSON for testing` section below.

 ## Other Requirements